CMMC Certification Assessment

 What Is a CMMC Certification Assessment?

-NIST SP 800-171 security requirements
+Implementation of NIST SP 800-171 security requirements

 Operational effectiveness of implemented controls

-For most defense contractors handling CUI, this means demonstrating compliance with all 110 security requirements in NIST SP 800-171 Rev. 2.
+For most contractors handling CUI, this means demonstrating compliance with all 110 security requirements in NIST SP 800-171 Rev. 2.

 Who Needs a CMMC Certification Assessment?

-You need a CMMC certification assessment if:
+You likely require a certification assessment if:

 Your DoD contract includes CUI handling requirements

-The solicitation requires CMMC Level 2 certification
+The solicitation specifies CMMC Level 2 certification

 What Happens During a CMMC Certification Assessment?